 The British Society of Soil Science are committed to the study of soil.
 They promote research and education to safeguard the future of soils including through hosting the upcoming World Congress of Soil Science 2022.
 The BSSS website has hundreds of resources including case studies, videos and education resources.

-Join the Great Worm Hunt – Did you know healthy soils have around 5 million worms per hectare!
+Join the Great Worm Hunt – Did you know healthy soils have around five million worms per hectare!
 To work out the health of our soils the BSSS are encouraging everyone to take part in the Great Worm Hunt to find out more about these fascinating creatures that live beneath the ground.